Otterwerks/Tweet-Finder/README.md

 - redis_password.py, location: '/' (Redis server hostname, port, and password)

 #### splash.jpeg
 This can be any jpeg image, it will show up with a 30% dark tint for better text readability.
-Name it ```splash.jpeg``` and place it in the project root directory.
+Name it ```splash.jpeg``` and place it in the project /src directory.

 #### key.py
 This file should contain a single line of code that looks like ```key = "bearer <alphanumeric_string>"```, replace <alphanumberic_string> with your unique authorization token.
 The basic process of generating an authorization token is as follows: